RetroReversing/retroReversing/pages/consoles/saturn/SegaSaturnSDK.md

 editlink: /consoles/saturn/SegaSaturnSDK.md
 updatedAt: '2019-11-05'
 ---
-The Sega Saturn software development kit was available for both PC and SGI workstations and consisted of a number of libraries build in-house by sega and a few custom 3rd party.
+The Sega Saturn Software Development Kit was available for both PC and SGI workstations and consisted of a number of libraries build in-house by Sega and a few custom 3rd party.

 {% include link-to-other-post.html post="/sega-saturn-programming-box/" description="For the hardware side of the Sega Saturn Development Kit check out this post." %}